-Caves In Glacier National Park - Nakimu and Raspberry Rising caves
+Caves in Glacier National Park - Nakimu and Raspberry Rising caves

-The Nakimu caves include over five kilometres of passages.
-It is one of the most extensive cave systems known in British Columbia.
+The Nakimu Caves include over five kilometres of passages, and make up one of the most extensive cave systems known in British Columbia.
 Features inside the caves include waterfalls, plunge pools, stalactite grottoes, moonmilk and seasonal and permanent ice deposits.
 Surface vegetation near the caves is also of special interest due to the presence of calcicole (calcium-dependent) plant species.
-Calcicoles are rare in the Selkirk Mountains due to the limited amount of limestone and calcarious soils.
+Calcicoles are rare in the Selkirk Mountains due to the limited amount of limestone and calcareous soils.

-Proposed Zone I Amendments:
+Zone I Amendments:

-- The zone boundaries around the Nakimu caves have been adjusted to better encompass the natural and cultural values without identifying location.
-Access to Nakimu Cave is restricted with no visitor access until further notice due to concerns with white nose syndrome and infection of bat populations within the cave system. - Raspberry Rising has been amended from an environmentally significant site to a zone I area.
+- The zone boundaries around the Nakimu Caves have been adjusted to better encompass their natural and cultural values without identifying location.
+Access to Nakimu Caves is restricted with no visitor access until further notice due to concerns with white nose syndrome and infection of bat populations within the cave system. - Raspberry Rising has been amended from an environmentally significant site to a Zone I area.
 This cave system is less known but is growing in recognition as "one of Canada's natural wonders."
 Not only is it the most beautifully-decorated cave in the country, its unique biome is attracting interest from scientists in a range of disciplines, from climatology to medicine.
-Raspberry Rising is also restricted access, however access for research is permitted on a case by case basis with an approved permit and visitor safety plan. - Shaughnessy Fen and Marsh: A Zone I area is proposed for the Shaughnessy Fen and Marsh in Glacier National Park as it is a small representative wetland complex composed of a swamp, fen and marsh.
-The proposed Zone 1 wetland complex supports rare plants and other ecological elements that are unique to the areas due to calcareous limestone associations. - Giant Cedars: A Zone I representative area of inland temperate rain forest with an average age of dominant species exceeding 250 years is proposed for an area adjacent to Giant Cedars Boardwalk and Day-use Area.
-Temperate rain forests are globally recognized as rare, originally comprising only 0.3% of earth's land base.
-Inland temperate rainforests are especially unique comprising only 2% of the temperate rainforest area globally with much of the area impacted by human disturbance and timber harvesting.
-Of the 15,528 hectares of ancient inland temperate rainforest in the national parks, 98 percent is within zones I and II.
+Raspberry Rising is also restricted-access, although access for research is permitted on a case-by-case basis with an approved permit and safety plan.

+- The Shaughnessy fen and marsh in Glacier National Park is a small representative wetland complex composed of a swamp, fen and marsh.
+The Zone I wetland complex supports rare plants and other ecological elements that are unique to the areas due to their associations with calcareous limestone. - Giant Cedars: A Zone I representative area of inland temperate rain forest with an average age of dominant species exceeding 250 years is located adjacent to Giant Cedars Boardwalk and day-use area.
+Temperate rain forests are globally recognized as rare, originally comprising only 0.3% of the earth's land base.
+Inland temperate rainforests are especially unique, comprising only 2% of the temperate rainforest area globally, with much of the area impacted by human disturbance and timber harvesting.
+Of the 15,528 hectares of ancient inland temperate rainforest in the national parks, 98% is within zones I and II.
 Even in the absence of direct disturbance, climate projections forecast that this ecosystem will be at risk due to changes and reductions in local precipitation.